dangquangdon/mysite_JSClub/readme.md

 In localhost, the server is started in port 5000

+### Using Docker

+- `docker build -t mysite2019`
+  you can replace `mysite2019` with your preferred name

+- `docker run -it -p 8000:5000 mysite2019`
+  this will run the container in your port 8000 (you can change this), the app runs in the container from the port 5000

+**To run in the background**

+-`docker run -d -p 8000:5000 mysite2019`

+TODO:

+- Add docker compose

 ## How it works

 For user: - create account - login and create/edit profile - create/add/delete education records - create/add/delete work experience records - create/add/delete projects in portfolio - change avatar image and project thumbnail image